Watch A Charlie Brown Thanksgiving for free

-The 1973 TV special A Charlie Brown Thanksgiving has been as traditional as turkey and stuffing for years.
+The 1973 TV special A Charlie Brown Thanksgiving is as traditional as turkey and stuffing.
 Many fans, therefore, were unhappy to learn in October that the Peanuts holiday specials -- including It's The Great Pumpkin, Charlie Brown; A Charlie Brown Thanksgiving; and the classic A Charlie Brown Christmas, were moving from CBS to Apple TV Plus.

-Fans gave thanks, however, when Apple made a deal with PBS to air ad-free broadcasts of A Charlie Brown Thanksgiving on both PBS and the PBS Kids website on Nov.
-22. But if you missed out on those showings, read on for ways in which you can still enjoy Snoopy's not-so-traditional popcorn-and-toast dinner.
+Fans gave thanks, however, when Apple later announced a deal with PBS to air ad-free broadcasts of A Charlie Brown Thanksgiving on both PBS and the PBS Kids website.
+But if you missed out on those showings, read on for ways you can still enjoy Snoopy's not-so-traditional popcorn-and-toast dinner.
 And if you're already looking ahead to December, A Charlie Brown Christmas will air for free on PBS and its website on Dec.
 13 at 7:30 p.m. local (6:30 p.m.
 Central).

 Over on Apple TV Plus, just like the Halloween special, the Thanksgiving and Christmas specials will all be viewable free for a few days each, according to Apple.
 While no special Apple equipment or subscription is required, viewers must have a decent internet connection, be tech-savvy enough to seek out the specials via browser or app during their brief window of free availability, and have a device that can show them.
 Even in 2020, those conditions don't apply to everyone -- and before the PBS broadcast offering was announced, some fans were unhappy.